The Common Cause of Failure

 Don’t quit before you get expert advice.

 Every year, over and over again, people say December is NOT the month to sell their programs and services.
-They say December is for retail, it’s not for those of us who sell online programs, coaching, consulting or professional services.
+They say December is for retail.
+It’s not for those of us who sell online programs, coaching, consulting, or professional services.

 If you truly believe that, you’re quitting in your own mind.
+You’re leaving an entire month of possibility on the table.
+Don’t set yourself up to start 2025 with a defeated mindset.

 Challenge yourself to do two things: